Subjects

 - Asthma

-- Describe the mechanism of action, place in therapy and major side effects of asthma treatments including: long / short acting beta2 agonists, corticosteroids, leukotriene antagonists and anti-IgE.
+- Describe the mechanism of action, place in therapy and major side effects of asthma treatments including short and long acting beta2 agonists, corticosteroids, leukotriene antagonists and anti-IgE.
 (CR3)

 - Explain to a patient the difference between a reliever and preventer inhaler and the use of each in asthma management (CR3)